Last Updated: 27 May 2026

 A Safe Active Street (SAS) is not expected to function optimally immediately after implementation.
 These schemes often require time for driver behaviour to adjust and for the community to become familiar with the changes.
 This transition can take several years, as gradual shifts in travel patterns and habits support the SAS in achieving its goals of enhanced safety and accessibility for all users.
 Patience and ongoing evaluation are essential to ensuring the long-term success of the project.
 In November 2023, a report (CR12.4.2 – Ruislip Safe Active Street – Post Construction Road Safety Audit Corrective Actions) was presented to Council, detailing the audit findings and recommended corrective actions along the Ruislip Safe Active Street route.

 A link to the Council report, Road Safety Audit (RSA), and its findings is available under the ‘Related Information’ section.
-One of the RSA recommendations is to convert the Ruislip Street / Harborne Street intersection to a left-in/left-out configuration for vehicles, incorporating bicycle cut-throughs to maintain connectivity along Ruislip Street (see image below).
+One of the RSA recommendations is to convert the Ruislip Street / Harborne Street intersection to a left-in/left-out configuration for vehicles, incorporating bicycle cut-throughs to maintain connectivity along Ruislip Street.
 This recommendation was first made during the design-stage RSA due to identified safety concerns and was reaffirmed during the post-construction inspection.
-Additional information about the Ruislip Street / Harborne Street intersection is available in the ‘Project Updates’ section below
+Additional information about the Ruislip Street / Harborne Street intersection is available in the ‘Project Updates’ section below.

 Project Updates

-During the 2024/25 and 2025/26 financial years, the Town will undertake a comprehensive evaluation of the Ruislip Safe Active Street’s effectiveness.
-This will include collecting traffic volume and speed data, which will be compared with pre-construction assumptions and previous datasets to assess the scheme’s performance.
-Community engagement will also form part of the review, including a perception survey targeting residents and the cycling community.
-The Community Perception Survey was live from the 16th of June, to the 12th July 2025.
+The Town will undertake a comprehensive evaluation of the effectiveness of the Ruislip Safe Active Street between 2024 and 2026.
+This evaluation will include the collection of traffic volume and speed data, which will be compared with preconstruction assumptions and historical datasets to assess the scheme’s overall performance.
+Community engagement will form a key part of the review, including a perception survey targeting local residents and the cycling community.
+The Community Perception Survey was conducted from 16 June to 13 July 2025.

 Current Status